dcomtois/summarytools/README.md

 ## Latest News

-Version 0.8.3 brings several improvements to summarytools.
-I’m making it available here on GitHub before submitting it to CRAN.
-For details on the changes, please see the NEWS file, as well as the rest of this document.
+Version 0.8.3 brings several improvements to summarytools, notably:

+  - Introduction of global settings (customizable defaults)
+  - Options to make content fit more naturally in *shiny* apps or *Rmarkdown* documents
+  - A better handling of “split-group” statistics with `by()`
+  - A more thorough documentation

 Two vignettes complement information found on this page:
 \- [Introduction to